 Before choosing an ELD provider, you need to ensure that the product they are offering complies with all of FMCSA’s technical requirements.
 Motive is certified by the FMCSA and fulfills all the requirements put forward by the ELD Mandate.

-Question 3: What is the real cost of ELD implementation?
+3. What is the real cost of an ELD transition and implementation?

 The FMCSA estimates that you can expect an annualized ELD compliance cost between $165 and $832 per truck.
 Picking a cost-effective ELD solution, therefore, is crucial.